 If you pay the minimum on your credit card most months, you might be surprised at how much faster paying another $10 each month could help you get out of debt.
 It may not seem like a lot, but paying more than the minimum on credit cards means that you'll owe less in total interest charges in the future.
 Here's how it works.

-Paying just $10 more than your minimum credit card payment can lead to long-term savings.
+Paying just $10 more than your minimum credit card payment could lead to long-term savings.

 Understanding how paying even a little more than the total minimum credit card payment could save you a lot of time and money may help motivate you to increase your payments.
-The reward will be the satisfaction you get from retiring your credit card debt faster (and the extra savings, of course).
-To find out for yourself how much you can save by paying more than the total minimum, try our credit card payment calculator.
+The reward will be the satisfaction you get from getting you out of credit card debt faster (and the extra savings, of course).
+To find out for yourself how much you could save by paying more than the total minimum, try our credit card payment calculator.